Networking is my passion. Join me on my adventures to meet new people, learn through their wisdom and improve our lives together.

 Create an account, learn the lingo read Unmarketing on why organizations need to invest and for the business set Scott’s new “Book of Business Awesome” will help with that nagging ROI itch too.

 On that note, it’s not a big deal to anyone but me, but I crossed 2000 followers on Twitter this week – A humble thanks to all of you who read, respond and engage.
-Thank you for allowing me to be a part of your netunitedwayTOwork!
+Thank you for allowing me to be a part of your network!

 And to those three people, I thank you – and the United Way of Toronto thanks you too!
 I leave you with a little video note from them…